-Risk drive r Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management the public, and the extraction operations are approved and encouraged by the regulations.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management which extracts local brackish water in the Dead Sea area for production needs.
+This water is otherwise unexploited by the public, and the extraction operations are approved and encouraged by the regulations.

-Please describe your risks that are driven by changes in other climate-related developments
+Please describe your inherent risks that are driven by changes in other climate-related developments